 Homework is a part of the curriculum at Mobile Christian School for several reasons.
-The school policy allows for homework or review work each evening and the weekend.
+The school policy allows for homework or review work each evening and on the weekend.
+Homework will not be issued on Wednesdays to encourage students to attend a midweek Bible study.
 When a specific written or reading assignment is not given, the student should use the study time for review purposes.